warbe-maker/VBA-Message/MsgWiki.md

 The width of the widest reply buttons row defines the message window width.
 When the button area's width  exceeds the maximum width it is reduced to it and a horizontal scrollbar is added.

-### Message window height adjustment
+### Message window width adjustment
-With the setup of the title, all monospaced sections, and the buttons the message window width has become final.
-With the setup of all proportional spaced message sections the message window's height becomes final.
-When the height exceeds the specifyed maximum message height it is reduced to it and the reduction determines the height reduction of the message and/or the buttons area.
+With the setup of the title, all monospaced sections and all buttons had been setup the message window's width has becomes final.
+When the width exceeds the specified maximum, all _[Monospaced](#property-monospaced)_ message height it is reduced to it and the reduction determines the height reduction of the message and/or the buttons area.

 #### Message area height adjustment
 - When the message area occupies less than 70% of the overall areas' height both, the message area and the buttons area is height reduced proportionally and will get a vertical scrollbar.